 The Unfavorite: Coyote constantly treats Ysengrin like dirt, clearly favoring fellow trickster, Renard.
 It didn't stop Coyote from purposefully allowing Renard to be trapped by the Court, though.

-Unstoppable Rage: While he has his flares of tempter, Chapter 39 shows Ysengrin when he absolutely loses it, and his rage is a truly unstoppable and terrifying sight to behold.
+Unstoppable Rage: While he has his flares of temper, Chapter 39 shows Ysengrin when he absolutely loses it, and his rage is a truly unstoppable and terrifying sight to behold.

 Vitriolic Best Buds: Ysengrin doesn't have much use for Renard, and the feeling is decidedly mutual, but he was clearly angered when he found out the Court had tricked Renard into being captured, and even more so when he learned that Coyote already knew and did nothing about it.
 It says a lot about how much Ysengrin cares about Renard that he actually calls out Coyote over leaving Renard trapped in the Court.